-The WebSphere for z/OS run-time and initial application servers require a minimum of 512 MB of real storage.
+The LPAR in which the WebSphere for z/OS run-time and initial application servers run requires a minimum of 512 MB of real storage.
 You many need to increase the real storage size depending on the size and number of application servers you deploy.